autoplot/documentation/javadoc/org/das2/datum/format/FormatStringFormatter.md

-# org.das2.datum.format.FormatStringFormatterThis is based on the C-style format strings introduced in Java 5 that
+# org.das2.datum.format.FormatStringFormatter

- we can now use.
+This is based on the C-style format strings introduced in Java 5 that we can now use.
 When used with times, the format should be specified using URI_Templates like $Y$m$dT$H:$M:$S.
  TODO: See Autoplot's DataSetUtil.toString, which shows use with Calendar objects.